swarajreddy10/Resume_Canvas/README.md

 ---

-## 💎 Why CareerCanvas Stands Out
+## 💎 Why ResumeCanvas Stands Out

 ### 🎨 Creative Excellence

-Like a master painter, CareerCanvas helps you create a masterpiece.
+Like a master painter, ResumeCanvas helps you create a masterpiece.
 Every stroke (feature) is intentional, every color (design choice) is purposeful, and every canvas (resume) tells a unique story.

 ### 🏗️ Engineering Excellence